Content marketing is a valuable marketing strategy that virtually any company can benefit from.

 Pitching for a higher budget isn’t always so simple, though.

 Your boss may not be sold on content marketing yet, or it’s just not affordable for the company.
-Be proactive and prepare your research for these conversations with coworkers—building trust and support among the people you work with is just as important as creating your initial content marketing strategy.
+Be proactive and prepare your research for these conversations with coworkers—building trust and support among the people you work with is just as important as creating your initial marketing strategy.

 3. Establish a content production plan